High Gain Fusion Target Design using Generative Artificial Intelligence: The Ubuntu Fusion Target

 \section{The Ubuntu Fusion Target}

 For brevity, we will describe the laser targets and drives.
 The Ubuntu Fusion Target is a simple, easy to fabricate, room temperature target.
-This is in contrast to the very impractical and complicated MagLIF DT ice burner, and current ICF target designs.
+This is in contrast to the impractical and complicated MagLIF DT ice burner, and current ICF target designs.
 As shown in Fig.~\ref{target.fig}, the target consists of a cylinder of beryllium, coated on the inside with solid fuel, and filled with DT gas.
 The target is driven by four lasers whose illumination patterns on the cylinder are shaped with phase plates, as shown in Fig.~\ref{drive.fig}, either to form a Z-pinch or an RFP.
-The pattern of the laser drive effectively makes the target plasma into a substantial MIFED coil.
-The implosion is not driven by radiation pressure nor ablation pressure, but by magnetic pressure.
+The pattern of the laser drive effectively makes the target plasma into a substantial laser-driven Magneto-Inertial Fusion Electrical Discharge System (MIFEDS) coil \citep{zhang2018generation}.
+The implosion is not driven by radiation pressure nor ablation pressure, but by magnetic pressure which increases as the target is imploded.
 Unlike pulsed-power, which must physically touch the plasma, the lasers stand off from the target and only require four small lines of sight in a plane perpendicular to the axial direction.
 Ubuntu genAI will be used to optimize the target and drive design, including the axial structure.
 It will also be used to ponderomotively stabilize the metastable stagnation.

 This design philosophy leads to: more aggressive high AR targets, no suppression of natural topological modes by a dielectric layer \citep{peterson2014electrothermal} or a dynamic screw pinch \citep{schmit2016controlling}, no laser preheat of the DT gas so that the gas implodes on a much more aggressive adiabat, more efficient use of the drive energy since the drive energy is concentrated at the natural topological modes, much better ignition and burn propagation as discussed in the previous section, burning the more efficient and practical solid fuel instead of DT ice, low tolerance and simple targets for inexpensive target fabrication, and no turbulent mixing due to the inverse cascade.